The infamous form of attack now ranks as the top threat to financial services, but preparedness can pay off for victims.

 But how a backup is managed can be the difference between losing data to the attackers unless you pay, or retrieving data and eradicating the ransomware.

-Travis Smith, senior security research engineer at Tripwire, says the old 3-2-1 strategy applies: “Always have three copies of data, one that is offsite [or] offline,” he says.
+Travis Smith, the senior security research engineer at Tripwire, says the old 3-2-1 strategy applies: “Always have three copies of data, one that is offsite [or] offline,” he says.
 “What’s also very important for companies to adopt in today’s ransomware world: we’ve seen ransomware that targets backup systems, so when you try to bring backups back online you don’t have the ability to restore from the backups.”

 Backups of critical data should be tested at least every six months, he says, to ensure the data is uncorrupted and accessible.